-There are many great books added to the collection ever day!
+There are many great books added to the collection every day!
 Don't hesitate to use print resources for your Composition paper.
 Remember to use the Index in the back of the book to quickly get to the information you need.

 SIRS® Issues Researcher helps students make sense of the world by offering relevant, credible resources that tell the whole story on major issues and world conflicts of the day.
 Start with SIRS Issues Researcher for background and current analysis necessary for research and understanding of 330+ current and pervasive Leading Issues.